How to Create Elementor Password-Protected Page In 5 Simple Steps?

 But surprisingly, not for this feature.

-• The Plus Addons: Offers “Protected Content widget” that lets you add custom content via text editor or load a saved Elementor template.
+- The Plus Addons: Offers a “Protected Content widget“ that lets you add custom content via text editor or load a saved Elementor template.
 Allows you to restrict sections/pages that certain user roles or passwords can only access.

-It's one of the best one out there & used by a lot of Elementor folks.
+It's one of the best ones out there & used by a lot of Elementor folks.

-• ElementsKit: Similar to The Plus Addons; offers “Protected Content widget” with extensive styling options.
-It's a new feature recently added in the ElementsKit Pro.
+- ElementsKit: Similar to The Plus Addons; offers a “Protected Content widget” with extensive styling options.
+It's a new feature recently added to the ElementsKit Pro.

-• Essential Addons: Offer a “Protected Content Widget” & also an “Content Protection Extension” that allows you to restrict certain sections/pages which can only be accessed by user roles or passwords.
+- Essential Addons: Offer a “Protected Content Widget” & also a “Content Protection Extension” that allows you to restrict certain sections/pages that can only be accessed by user roles or passwords.

-• ElementPack: It also offers a “Protected Content Widget” with almost similar functionalities like the above mentioned addons but lacks some features & it's not that advanced one.
+- ElementPack: It also offers a “Protected Content Widget” with almost similar functionalities to the above-mentioned addons but lacks some features & it's not that advanced.

-⚠️ Spoiler Alert: You'll need Pro version for most of the Addons as it's a premium feature.
+⚠️ Spoiler Alert: You'll need the Pro version for most of the Addons as “protecting content” is a premium feature.

 Method 2: Using Plugins